 Tired extroverts, on the other hand, re-charge their energies through active social activities: shopping in malls, going out for drinks, or simply by being and having fun with other people.

 Unfortunately for us, introverts only make about 35% of the world population.
 As such, most institutions are geared towards the needs of extroverts.
 When I was at university, we were rewarded for class participation.
 When my son was going to start school as a toddler, I was asked how he was at the playgroup setting.
 When he later applied for his first job, all the advertisements he saw put a high premium on recruits being team players.
 This was regardless of the nature of the job being advertised.
-Now, people call me a kill joy.
+Now-a-days, people in Manila call me a kill joy.

 Of course, there are equally long lists of contributions made by extroverts, which goes to show that we need a fine balance between action and reflection, and important decisions should include inputs from both kinds of people.